-Trump Administration Moves To Allow Logging In Alaska's Tongass National Forest
+Trump Administration Moves To Expand Development In Alaska's Tongass National Forest

-The Trump administration has cleared the way to open the country's largest national forest to logging.
+The Trump administration has cleared the way to open the country's largest national forest to more development and logging.

 In a revised environmental impact study made public on Friday, the Department of Agriculture recommends granting a "full exemption" for the Tongass National Forest, which covers some 25,000 square miles in southeastern Alaska.